-Do you want to earn fixed income this 2019?
-Then you should read these guides I made on how to invest Retail Treasury Bonds in the Philippines, also known as RTBs.
-RTBs are one of my favorite investments simply because they generate fixed income.
-To learn a brief information about what RTBs are, read on…
+Do you want to earn fixed income this 2020?
+Then you should read these guides I made about how to invest Retail Treasury Bonds in the Philippines, also known as RTB.
+RTB are one of my favorite investments simply because they generate fixed income.
+To learn a brief information about what RTB are, read on…

-What are Retail Treasury Bonds?
-RTBs are types of fixed-income investments issued by the Philippine government to make securities available for small investors.
+Retail Treasury Bonds are types of fixed-income investments issued by the Philippine government to make securities available for small investors.

 “Retail” meaning, they cater to the retail market or small investors.
 “Treasury” meaning they administered by the Bureau of Treasury.
 “Bonds” meaning they are types of bonds, they pay a fixed amount of interest per annum with a predetermined maturity date.